Ubisoft Blue Byte: As a subsidiary of Ubisoft (2001–present)

 In February 2001, Blue Byte was acquired by Ubi Soft and tasked to focus on Blue Byte's two most popular series.
 At the time of the acquisition, Blue Byte had a staff of 64 people and was active in the United Kingdom, Germany, and the United States.

-Around 2013, Blue Byte worked with Related Designs on two of its titles including Might and Magic Heroes Online.
+Around 2013, Blue Byte worked with Related Designs on two of its titles including Might & Magic Heroes Online.
 Related Designs was acquired by Ubisoft in April 2013, from which point on the company would develop projects in tandem with Blue Byte.
 Related Designs was merged into Blue Byte in June 2014, becoming Blue Byte's second internal studio.
 In 2014, Blue Byte developed The Settlers: Kingdoms of Anteria.
 In 2015, the studio worked on Anno 2205.
 In 2016, the studio worked on Champions of Anteria, replacing The Settlers: Kingdoms of Anteria.
 The new game was a change from the original The Settlers series, with new gameplay.
 In 2017, the studio helped on the development for the game Skull & Bones.
 By late 2017, it had also worked on For Honor and Rainbow Six: Siege.
 In 2018, the studio announced The Settlers, the eighth game in the series.
 Blue Byte is also developing Anno 1800.
 The studio is also working on Beyond Good and Evil 2 together with Ubisoft Montpellier.

 In 2017, Blue Byte was rebranded Ubisoft Blue Byte, with a new logo introduced just prior to the Gamescom event in August.
 A third Blue Byte studio in Berlin was announced in April 2017.
 The studio was formed out of a building formerly occupied by the Berliner Bank.
 Ubisoft Blue Byte's studio operations manager, Istvan Tajnay, became the new studio's studio manager.
 Although part of Ubisoft Blue Byte, the Berlin-based studio was intentionally named "Ubisoft Berlin".
 Ubisoft Berlin began operating in early 2018 and held its official opening on 25 September 2018, then employing 60 people.
 At the same time, Blue Byte's Düsseldorf and Mainz studios had 230 and 100 employees, respectively.
 At Gamescom in August 2019, Ubisoft Blue Byte revealed a new corporate identity in which its self-branded studios were renamed Ubisoft Düsseldorf and Ubisoft Mainz.
 The move primarily aimed at attracting further employees as Ubisoft Blue Byte expected to expand from 520 staff members at the time to 1,000 by 2023.
 All three studios remain under the Ubisoft Blue Byte legal umbrella.
 By December 2020, the "Ubisoft Blue Byte" branding was mostly phased out, with the previously stale social media channels deactivated.
 However, Ubisoft Blue Byte remained the legal parent to its three studios.